aalkhulaifi/JobsForRefugees_Germany/README.md

 4. `django-admin startproject project .`
 5. `./manage.py startapp rabbit_clone`.

-From this initial state you can:

-* install more Python libraries and add them to the `requirements.txt` file

 ## Local development

 To run this project in your development machine, follow these steps: